i

 not cover.
 A general text that integrates methodology and algorithms with statistical inference and

-machine learning together with speculations of future directions is [21].
+machine learning together with s peculations of future directions is [115].

 Throughout this chapter we have made reference to several aspects of statistics or machine learning